A Visual Journey

 Writer – Photographer

 Leaving Home—leaving a childhood house, a familiar job, a dying friend, a cherished belief or a preconceived idea—life is about leaving home.
-Few, however, are lucky enough to leave home in a small boat and sail around the world, an odyssey I shared with my husband and documented in my book Waterborne Chronicles—Fourteen Years Around the World in a Small Boat It is an adventure story, a memoir and proof that you have to leave home to get home.
+Few, however, are lucky enough to leave home in a small boat and sail around the world, an odyssey I shared with my husband and documented in my book Waterborne: A Slow Trip Around a Small Planet.
+It is an adventure story, a memoir and proof that you have to leave home to get home.

 The thousands of photographs taken during that period tell the other half of the story, the one that can’t be put into words.
 The one that comes from the heart, from the eyes and the slightly tilted, ephemeral world of the imagination.
 Sometimes “a photograph is worth a thousand words” but more than likely it’s saying something different.
 This selection of images tells the story through the transformative language of the lens.